Digital signal processor: Development

 In 1976, Richard Wiggins proposed the Speak & Spell concept to Paul Breedlove, Larry Brantingham, and Gene Frantz at Texas Instruments' Dallas research facility.
 Two years later in 1978, they produced the first Speak & Spell, with the technological centerpiece being the TMS5100, the industry's first digital signal processor.
 It also set other milestones, being the first chip to use linear predictive coding to perform speech synthesis.
-The chip was made possible with a 7µm PMOS fabrication process.
+The chip was made possible with a 7 μm PMOS fabrication process.

 In 1978, American Microsystems (AMI) released the S2811.
 The AMI S2811 "signal processing peripheral", like many later DSPs, has a hardware multiplier that enables it to do multiply–accumulate operation in a single instruction.
-The S2281 was the first integrated circuit chip specifically designed as a DSP, and fabricated using VMOS (V-groove MOS), a technology that had previously not been mass-produced.
+The S2281 was the first integrated circuit chip specifically designed as a DSP, and fabricated using vertical metal oxide semiconductor (VMOS, V-groove MOS), a technology that had previously not been mass-produced.
 It was designed as a microprocessor peripheral, for the Motorola 6800, and it had to be initialized by the host.
 The S2811 was not successful in the market.

 In 1979, Intel released the 2920 as an "analog signal processor".
 It had an on-chip ADC/DAC with an internal signal processor, but it didn't have a hardware multiplier and was not successful in the market.

-In 1980, the first stand-alone, complete DSPs – Nippon Electric Corporation's NEC µPD7720 and AT&T's DSP1 – were presented at the International Solid-State Circuits Conference '80.
+In 1980, the first stand-alone, complete DSPs – Nippon Electric Corporation's NEC μPD7720 based on the modified Harvard architecture and AT&T's DSP1 – were presented at the International Solid-State Circuits Conference '80.
 Both processors were inspired by the research in public switched telephone network (PSTN) telecommunications.
-The µPD7720, introduced for voiceband applications, was one of the most commercially successful early DSPs.
+The μPD7720, introduced for voiceband applications, was one of the most commercially successful early DSPs.